DRK-512/Operating-Systems/Linux-Commands/Modified-ps/README.md

 # Own PS Program
 **Author: Darek Konopka**

-This was a school project, so the README is a little more descriptive than the rest.
+This was a school project, so the README is a little more descriptive than the rest. <br>
 This was also done with the help from my friend Tejas Bolar

 ### What is the goal?